openconfig/gnoi/healthz/README.md

 `Healthz` provides a means by which a user may initiate checks of health (through the `Check` RPC) or a system may report the results of a check that it has initiated of its own accord.

-Following a health check occurring, a caller uses the `List` or `Get` RPC to discover the health "events" (expressed as a `ComponentStatus` message) that are assoicated with a component and its corresponding subcomponents.
-Each event reflects an collection of data that is required to debug or further root cause the fault that occurs with an entity in the system.
+Following a health check occurring, a caller uses the `List` or `Get` RPC to discover the health "events" (expressed as a `ComponentStatus` message) that are associated with a component and its corresponding subcomponents.
+Each event reflects a collection of data that is required to debug or further root cause the fault that occurs with an entity in the system.